 Witnesses of prehistory

-Around 80 million years ago, the Münsterland was part of a large sea.
-The limestone layers exposed in the quarries around Beckum are sedimentary deposits of this sea.
-The layers consist of an alternating sequence of clayey marls, marly limestones and marl limestones.
+Around 80 million years ago, the Münsterland region was part of a large sea.
+The limestone layers exposed in the quarries around Beckum are sedimentary deposits from this sea.
+The layers consist of an alternating sequence of clayey marls, marly limestones and marly limestones.

 Minerals